The Secret Behind Gatorade & How to Replenish Electrolytes Naturally

 Let’s face it – Gatorade (and Powerade, etc…) is one of the worst things you could possibly put in your body.
 It’s made up of mostly chemically treated & refined sugar (as much as a typical soda), artificial colors, and other ingredients that are dreadful for your body.

 One of the worst ingredients is Brominated Vegetable Oil which is added to some flavors to keep the drink from getting cloudy and the artificial flavor suspended in the drink.
 This controversial substance is linked to serious health consequences like skin rashes, severe acne and thyroid disease and is banned in Europe and Japan!
+(Update: Gatorade recently decided to phase out this ingredient due to a recent successful petition, but Powerade still contains it)

 The new natural version of Gatorade still has chemically processed refined sugars and questionable natural flavor to cover up the fact there is absolutely no fruit juice in this drink to make their fruity flavors.
 To think athletes and exercise enthusiasts have started drinking this makes me sad.